psi4/psi4/doc/sphinxman/source/dft.rst

 Theory
 ~~~~~~

-Generalized Kohn-Sham Density Functional Theory (KS-DFT) [Kohn:1965:A1133]_ [Parr:1989]_ is one of the primary
+Generalized Kohn--Sham Density Functional Theory (KS-DFT) [Kohn:1965:A1133]_ [Parr:1989]_ is one of the primary
 workhorses of modern computational chemistry due to its phenomenal accuracy/cost
 ratio.

-Pure Kohn-Sham DFT is built on the Hohenberg-Kohn theorems [Hohenberg:1964:136]_ which states: A) the energy is a universal
+Pure Kohn--Sham DFT is built on the Hohenberg--Kohn theorems [Hohenberg:1964:136]_ which states: A) the energy is a universal
 functional of the one-particle electronic density and B) there exists a set of
 noninteracting quasiparticles with the same density as the true set of
 electrons, with the quasiparticle states determined as eigenvectors of an